 - Making the dressing in the blender emulsifies the oil and vinegar (temporarily).
 I like to blend (or reblend) right before serving the salad for the creamiest dressing.

-- This Brussel sprouts salad is best served immediately when the nuts and noodles are crunchy.
+- This winter salad is best served immediately when the nuts and noodles are crunchy.
 However, the salad can be made the day before and stored in the fridge.
 Store all the components (nuts, seeds, ramen noodles, and salad dressing separately until ready to serve).

-This light and fresh slaw salad is perfect for lunch or serve it as a healthy side dish at any meal.
+This crunchy, throw together, raw winter salad is perfect for lunch or serve it as a healthy side dish at any meal.
 Bulk it up for a heartier vegan dinner salad.